"And I will send fire on Magog and on those who live in security in the coastlands." Ezekiel 39:6

 Good observation.
 That is one of the oddest aspects of this account.
 Egypt and Syria (Damascus) have been enemies of Israel since the earliest Biblical accounts.
 In Ezekiel's day, Assyria and Babylon were the two most prominent and powerful oppressors of Israel, and both kingdoms were located in what is now Iraq.
 So why don't they participate in the invasion?

 Egypt was at peace with Israel for decades under President Mubarak.
-However the Muslim Brotherhood seized control in 2011 and changed Egypt, the world's largest Muslim country, into an enemy of Israel.
-A few weeks ago (Summer of 2013), the Egyptian military seized control of the country and is consumed with the internal struggle against the radical Islamists.
+However the Muslim Brotherhood seized control in 2011 and changed Egypt (for awhile) into an enemy of Israel.
+Not long afterward (Summer of 2013), the Egyptian military regained control of the country.
 As long as the Egyptian military retains control, Egypt will be no worse than neutral to Israel.
 So there is at least a short-term opportunity for this invasion to proceed without Egypt.

 Back to the subject of the invasion...